-With Triumph’s announcement that a new, Moto2-inspired, Daytona 765 is on the way, the middleweight sportsbike class is suddenly looking healthier and more competitive than it has been in years.
+With Triumph’s new, Moto2-inspired, Daytona 765, the middleweight sportsbike class is suddenly looking healthier and more competitive than it has been in years.

 It wasn’t that long ago, after all, that the complete demise of the supersports category had been predicted following collapsing sales in the late Noughties and the withdrawal of once best-selling 600s such as Honda’s CBR, Suzuki’s GSX-R.